 I need to find further information about these Backlers on the Isle of Sheppey and their inter-connections.
 What seems certain is that they migrated there from Hampshire.
 I do not know to whom William and Catherine were related in Hampshire, but Catherine was born in 1799 or 1807, depending on which census is taken.
 If William was in the same age range, he was around at the time of George Backler (born 1799) and Leonard Backler (born 1812), so it is likely that he is a brother of one of these men.
 Also, I don’t know whether the older Emily was William Charles’ wife, which seems improbable because she was born in 1817 in Woolwich.
 He was christened in 1833, and if he wasn’t her husband there must have been another male Backler on the Isle of Sheppey in Kent, as yet unidentified.
 Further research is needed.

-UPDATE: 26th February 2020 – William Backler was buried on 7th April 1845 and William Charles Backler, along with Thomas Alfred Backler aged sixteen months were both buried on the same day – 19th September 1866 and all three burials were at Minster on the Isle of Sheppey.
+UPDATE: 26th February 2020 – William Backler was buried on 7th April 1845 at Holy Trinity, Sheerness.
+William Charles Backler, along with Thomas Alfred Backler aged sixteen months were both buried on the same day – 19th September 1866 and at Saints Mary and Sexburga church, Minster on the Isle of Sheppey.